Sussex County Cricket Club: Origin of club

 On 17 June 1836, the Sussex Cricket Fund was set up to support county matches, after a meeting in Brighton.
 This led directly to the formation of Sussex County Cricket Club on 1 March 1839, England's oldest county club.
 The side played its initial first-class match against MCC at Lord's in June 1839.

 Sussex crest

-The Sussex crest depicts a mythological, footless bird called the Martlet, and is similar to Coat of arms of Sussex.
+The Sussex crest depicts a mythological, footless bird called the martlet, and is similar to the coat of arms of Sussex.
 Capped players have six martlets on their sweaters, and the crest with gold trimming on their caps; uncapped players instead have only the club crest on their left breast, and white trimming on their caps.